 and

 \end{theorem}

 \begin{proof}

-The proof follows the same idea of \cite{hu2005utility} for the continuous case and \cite{jeanblanc2015utility, morlais2009utility} for the discontinuous case extending to the multi-dimensional case and the contract $\xi$ fixed by the principal.
-Note that $Z = (Z^i)_{i=1}^m$ and $\Gamma = (\Gamma^i)_{i=1}^m$ are already $\mathbb{R}^m$ stochastic (row) vectors and that we are going to denote by $C$ the set of admissible trading strategies $\pi = (\pi_t)_{t \in [0, T]}$.
-The proof will be based on Ito's formula with Poisson jumps (as the intensity of our jump is the same of a simple Poisson process with varying intensity $\lambda$) and we refer to \cite{privault2022introduction,ikeda2014stochastic}, for more details on stochastic calculus with semi-martingales; and the notion of \emph{Doléans-Dade exponential process} (DDE).
-Given a semi-martingale $P$, we denote its DDE by
+The proof follows the same idea as \cite{hu2005utility} for the continuous case and \cite{jeanblanc2015utility, morlais2009utility} for the discontinuous case extended to the multi-dimensional case and the contract $\xi$ fixed by the principal.
+Note that $Z = (Z^i)_{i=1}^m$ and $\Gamma = (\Gamma^i)_{i=1}^m$ are already $\mathbb{R}^m$ stochastic row vectors and that we are going to denote by $C$ the set of admissible trading strategies $\pi = (\pi_t)_{t \in [0, T]}$.
+The proof will be based on Ito's formula with Poisson jumps (as the intensity of our jump is the same as that of a simple Poisson process with varying intensity $\lambda$) and we refer to \cite{privault2022introduction,ikeda2014stochastic}, for more details on stochastic calculus with semi-martingales; and the notion of \emph{Doléans-Dade exponential process} (DDE).
+Given a semimartingale $P$, we denote its DDE by